PramodMunaweera/C-Programming-Noob-to-Proficient/README.md

-# C-Programming-Noob-to-Proficient
+# C Programming: Noob to Proficient
 Welcome to "C Programming: Noob to Proficient"!
 This comprehensive course is designed to take you from a complete beginner to a proficient C programmer.
+You'll start with the basics, covering essential concepts like data types, operators, and control structures.
+As you progress, you'll delve into more advanced topics such as pointers, memory management, and file handling.
+With practical exercises, real-world examples, and detailed explanations, this course will equip you with the skills needed to write efficient and effective C code.
 Join us on this journey and master the fundamentals of one of the most powerful programming languages!